xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 Ansible is ready to work without password.

-### Devbox container creation
+### Create LXC Tar ball in devbox

 >
 The user is free to bring their own lxc rootfs tar-ball for deployment on IOS-XR.
-This section is meant to help a user create a rootfs tar ball from scratch if needed.
+This section is meant to help a user create a rootfs tar ball from scratch.

 ![We need to go deeper](https://raw.githubusercontent.com/xrdocs/xrdocs-images/gh-pages/assets/tutorial-images/mkorshun/hosted_apps/02_we_need_to.png)